AdobeDocs/experience-platform.en/help/query-service/clients/ssl-modes.md

 ## Available SSL options

-Due to the processing overhead of encryption and key-exchange in all SSL options, Platform supports various SSL options to best suit your data security needs.
+Due to the processing overhead of encryption and key exchange in all SSL options, Platform supports various SSL options to best suit your data security needs.

 When establishing a third-party connection to a Platform database, you are recommended to use `sslmode=require` at a minimum to ensure a secure connection for your data in motion.
 The `verify-full` SSL mode is recommended for use in most security-sensitive environments.